 Although he softened his terms, Smith minced no words in explaining his beliefs.
 “I will preach on the plurality of gods.
 I am going to tell you how God came to be God.
 We have imagined and supposed that God was God from all eternity.
 I will refute that idea, and take away the veil, so that you may see” (King Follett Discourse).

-In 1844, shortly before his death in a gunbattle at a jail in Carthage, Illinois, Joseph Smith delivered a sermon at the funeral of a Mormon named King Follett.
+In 1844, shortly before his death in a gun battle at a jail in Carthage, Illinois, Joseph Smith delivered a sermon at the funeral of a Mormon named King Follett.
 The King Follett Discourse has become a key source for the Mormon church’s beliefs on polytheism and eternal progression.
 It’s short and can be purchased at any LDS bookstore for about a dollar.
-You can read it in half an hour.

-To appreciate the extent of Smith’s departure from traditional Christian thought, it’s important to realize that his doctrines weren’t "revealed" to his church all at once or in their present state.
-From his first vision in 1820 until his death in 1844, Joseph Smith crafted and modified his doctrines, often altering them so drastically that they became something else entirely as years passed.
+To appreciate the extent of Smith’s departure from traditional Christian thought, it’s important to realize that his doctrines weren’t “revealed” to his church all at once or in their present state.
+From his first vision in 1820 until his death in 1844, Smith crafted and modified his doctrines, often altering them so drastically that they became something else entirely.